 Major Professor as Advisor

-The student is expected to affirm their Major Professor by the end of her/his second semester of full-time study or the equivalent in earned credits.
+The student is expected to affirm their Major Professor by the end of their second semester of full-time study or the equivalent in earned credits.
 The date for submission will be published for each semester by the PhD Program Director.
-The Major Professor will be the student’s research advisor, and will serve as chairperson of his/her Comprehensive Preliminary Examination Committee and the Dissertation Committee.
-The PhD student must select a Major Professor who is a member of the graduate faculty of the College of Nursing and who has agreed to serve.
+The Major Professor will be the student’s research advisor, and will serve as chairperson of their Comprehensive Preliminary Examination Committee and the Dissertation Committee.
+The PhD student must select a Major Professor who is a member of the graduate faculty of the School of Nursing and who has agreed to serve.

 Minimum Grade Requirement